 Building your experience is crucial to becoming a great developer and overcoming imposter syndrome.
 Perhaps more importantly than adding qualifications to your CV, simply gaining experience in the field is one of the best ways to make progress.
 Face new challenges head-on, and don’t be afraid to take on a new project or task however intimidating it might seem.
 Everyone had to start someone in the world of coding and programming, and sometimes the only way to acquire new skills is to simply put them into action from the get-go.
 Once you have acquired the basics, a lot of development is simply learning by doing.

-Developing your skills and abilities is another way to overcome imposter syndrome as a junior developer.
-There are many short and long courses available for those that wish to expand the coding languages they can work with, for instance.
-Ironhack's Web Development Bootcamp offers a solid grounding in web development for those wishing to delve into topics such as understanding databases, version control with GitHub, frameworks, and agile methodology.
+Developing your skills and abilities is another sure fire way to defeat imposter syndrome.
+There are multiple courses varying in length available for those that wish to expand the coding languages they can work with, for instance.
+Ironhack's Web Development Bootcamp offers a solid grounding in web development for those wishing to dive into topics such as understanding databases, version control with GitHub, frameworks, and agile methodology.

-As a junior developer, you will most likely work as part of a team within an organisation - that may be a large or a small team.
+You know that cliche “team work makes the dream work”?
+As a junior developer, you will most likely work as part of a team within an organization - that may be a large or a small team.
 Either way, it is often the case that each employee has a specific part to play and is crucial for the overall picture.
 Asking questions, learning what you can, and not dropping the ball will all go a long way in ensuring you are a great developer.
-On the side, it never hurts to learn new coding languages and processes.
+Of course, it never hurts to learn new coding languages and processes on the side.
 Once you have the basics of web development under your belt, it is relatively easy to upskill and expand your knowledge in the field.

-Don’t be afraid to ask questions as a junior or newly-qualified developer, whether that's during a course or in the workplace.
-It is the fastest way to learn and, rather than make you appear clueless, will make you look engaged, curious, and willing to learn.
+It’s something we’ve been told since elementary school.
+Ask questions!
+It is the fastest way to learn and will make you look engaged, curious, and willing to learn.
 The most important factors in developing are often completing a task effectively and overcoming obstacles, all within a given time frame.
 Once those boxes are ticked, you literally could not be a better developer.
-That goes for simple things like testing a feature or adding a new section to a website as well as larger projects like developing a world in a video game.
+That goes for simple things like testing a feature or adding a new section to a website, as well as larger projects like developing a world in a video game.
 Challenges will probably arise no matter what coding task you are working on.
 Learning how to find simple solutions to complex issues is a huge part of web development and the more experience you get with this, the better you will become.